 Nanban is committed to continuously evolving to serve all Nanbans—rich and poor, known and unknown—and is determined to make financial freedom a reality for everyone.

-Powered by GK Strategies™, we are a grassroots movement determined to help friends, family, and communities (aka “Nanbans”) achieve financial literacy and learn methods to generate cash flow in any market condition.
+Powered by Cash Flow Strategies™, we are a grassroots movement determined to help friends, family, and communities (aka “Nanbans”) achieve financial literacy and learn methods to generate cash flow in any market condition.

-Our Non-profit organization’s mission is to bring GK Strategies to every household, so that each one’s hard-earned money works and grows for them.
+Our Non-profit organization’s mission is to bring Cash Flow Strategies to every household, so that each one’s hard-earned money works and grows for them.
 GK has formulated simplified steps to success that anyone can learn and implement on their own.

 Our core value is knowledge sharing.
 We have a vast and dedicated network of volunteers, who share our goal of growing as friends and a community by empowering others to achieve financial freedom.